torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 A very simple DMA controller would only take into account a single
 parameter: the transfer size.
-At each clock cycle, it would transfer a byte of data from one buffer to another, until the transfer size has been reached.
+At each clock cycle, it would transfer a byte of data from one buffer to ayesther, until the transfer size has been reached.

 That wouldn't work well in the real world, since slave devices might